What is Individuality? The dictionary defines it as;

 Ralph Waldo Emerson said, “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”

 It is important to build up individuals, that practice would increase creativity, innovation, leadership, happiness and so many other integral qualities for a fulfilling life.
-We need to encourage individuality, by investing in programs that promote it.
+We should encourage individuality, by investing in programs that promote it.